 Organize Your Timeline

-Flying with dogs requires several key pieces of paperwork, deadlines, and timelines.
+The trickiest part of moving your dog abroad is the timeline.
+Flying with dogs requires several key pieces of paperwork, which have their own deadlines and timelines.
 Knowing about these ahead of time is really important so that nothing falls through the cracks.
 Taking cues from German efficiency, we took our travel dates and backed everything out from there—the 10 days for the veterinary and USDA paperwork, and at least 21 days for the rabies vaccination.
 With these deadlines earmarked, we could better plan our timings for our limited days in the U.S.

-The basics of the paperwork you’ll need are:
+The basic paperwork you’ll need to move your dog abroad are:

 - Valid rabies vaccination